roy-salvador/cs282-static-hand-gesture-recognizer/README.md

 # cs282-static-hand-gesture-recognizer

-A python application which recognizes a subset of the American Sign Language (ASL) in real time using Histogram of Ortiented Gradients (HOG).
+A python application which recognizes a subset of the American Sign Language (ASL) in real time using Histogram of Oriented Gradients (HOG).
 A Mini Project requirement for CS 282 course at University of the Philippines Diliman AY 2015-2016 under Sir Prospero Naval.